CHRS Knowledge Base

 Processing

-Expand or collapse content In CHRS, where can I go to see the status of my campus’s LCD processing?
+In CHRS, where can I go to see the status of my campus’s LCD processing?

 Go to the CSU LCD Processing Flags page and enter your campus company and Pay Tape Period.